 Permissions are different from application access, which is controlled by groups that have Use access for an application.
-For more information about setting application access, seeManaging user access to JIRA applications.
+For more information about setting application access, seeManaging users.

 Types of permissions

 There are three types of permissions in Jira applications, and they range from the high-level to granular: